ag171980/ag171980/README.md

 ### 🔭 I’m currently working on...
-- In a project called "sunny days".
-This project has the purpose of creating a store-like website to sell women's footwear.
+- In a project called "amatista moda y estilo".
+This project has the purpose of creating an ecommerce website to sell women's underwear.
 It is made with HTML5, CSS3, Javascript, PHP and MySQL

 ### 🌱 I'm currently learning...
 - React